csc-training/hip-programming/streams/04-streams-timings/README.md

 Profile your program with rocprof.
 Do you see the same numbers reported by the profiler as you do with events?

 You might see some discrepancy, why?

-Try to identify when the events are created on the host.
+Try to identify the points when the events are created on the host.

 </details>